 Check out this video on harvesting pine nuts.

 Clovers might not be giants when it comes to edible natural calories or adding in any fat or protein, but they make the list because they are absolutely everywhere.
+If you’re looking for wild edible greens, clovers are easily recognizable and run rampant throughout most of the US.
 There are several different species of clovers, but the little plants with three leaves (or four if you’re lucky like the Irish).

 If you can find a large open grassy area, chances are overwhelming you’ll see groups of clovers fixed in.
-These are among the easiest of plants to spot, and are widely found throughout temperate areas in Canada and the United States.
+These are among the easiest of plants to spot, and are widely found throughout temperate areas in North America (Canada and the US).
 Basically anywhere that isn’t tundra or desert.

 These are among the easiest of plants to spot, and while you can eat them raw you are going to be a lot happier if you have the ability to boil them (think more of a boiled spinach).